LukeStanislawski/Machine-Learning-Experiment/Report.md

 ![ploy_degree_v_acc](task2/figs/poly_degree_v_acc.png)

 The graph above shows accuracy results of a changing polynomial kernel degree.
-The curve peaks at a polynomial value of 2, after which the SVM is likely overfitting to the training data.
-From degree 0 (linear) to degree 2, the kernel is making appropriate generalisations of the data.
+The curve peaks at a polynomial value of 2, after which the accuracy begins to drop.
+This is likely because the kernel function is to From degree 0 (linear) to degree 2, the kernel is making appropriate generalisations of the data.

 ### RBF Kernel SVM